welbornprod/whichfile/README.md

 `libmagic` to tell you what type of file it is.
 If you happen to be using `BASH`, this commands offers some of the same features as the `type` command, only prettier.
-Also, [findfunc](https://github.com/welbornprod/findfunc) is installed so any bash functions that is finds will be syntax highlighted.
+Also, [findfunc](https://github.com/welbornprod/findfunc) is installed so any bash functions that are found will be syntax highlighted.
 On `apt`-based systems it will use the `CommandNotFound` module to show installable packages for missing commands.